Jack Petocz

-As an activist, Petocz has attacked public school policies in Florida related to book bans, dress codes, and the "Don't Say Gay" law.
+As an activist, Petocz has opposed public school policies in Florida related to book bans, dress codes, and the "Don't Say Gay" law.
 His activism and writing about LGBTQ+ rights has been featured in FlaglerLive, The New York Times, and MSNBC.

 Early life and education

 Petocz was born on September 8, 2004.
 He attended Rymfire Elementary School, Indian Trails Middle School, and Flagler Palm Coast High School.

 On August 23, 2021, in an op-ed with Flagler Live, Petocz voiced his opinion on the school district's dress code policy and brought attention to a petition to have it changed.
 He stated that the dress code stripped students of all individuality and expression, adding that female students were particularly adversely affected.

 Activism

 Book bans in schools

 In November 2021, Petocz organized a protest challenging the Flagler County School Board for a book ban which called to remove books about LGBTQ+ characters and racism in the classroom.

 Petocz, the only student in recent memory that a school board member censored as he was addressing the board, mobilized a protest after Board member Jill Woolbright filed a challenge to four titles in school libraries.
 The challenge caused the titles to be removed from circulation.
 Woolbright in a criminal complaint filed with the Flagler County Sheriff's Office and later in statements at school board meetings declared one of the circulation titles as criminal because of its sexual themes.
 Woolbright was supported by Board member Janet McDonald (the board member who had censored Petocz), who used similar language to describe some of the books in question, especially George Johnson All Boys Aren't Blue, a memoir of growing up Black and queer.

 Petocz was featured in The New York Times for organizing the protest against the Flagler County School Board for banning Johnson's book from school libraries.
 In the article, Petocz said that as a gay student himself, books like All Boys Aren't Blue are critical for youth.
 He highlighted that it felt discriminatory against the LGBTQ+ community and books that don't have his community's representation are rarely challenged.

 In an MSNBC interview with Katy Tur, Petocz stated that LGBTQ+ communities are further marginalized by school boards that police education, and the efforts to remove these books from the classroom is an attempt to erase identities as a whole.